Victoria’s Secret Model Devon Windsor Sizzles By The Pool In White String Bikini In Slow-Motion Video

 “Please you have to tell us exactly what you have been eating the past two weeks to look like this,” pleaded another.

-Devon has showing off her incredible bikini body a lot on Instagram as of late.
+Devon has been showing off her incredible bikini body a lot on Instagram as of late.
 Just last week, the model shared another photo that saw her sunbathing alongside fellow Victoria’s Secret model Lorena Rae.
 Both ladies sported sexy white bikinis from Devon Windsor Swim’s new Resort collection, and proved to be a gorgeous look for their day on the beach together.